apiaryio/apiaryio.github.com/_posts/2013-10-02-New-API-Blueprint-available.md

 While it might take a bit more time before the new API Blueprint becomes the default format of Apiary you can already opt-in today.
 To get started with the new API Blueprint simply login into Apiary.io, create a new API and start with the `FORMAT: 1A` line.
 Visit the [API Blueprint Tutorial](https://github.com/apiaryio/api-blueprint/blob/master/examples/1.%20Simplest%20API.md) for a quick dive into its syntax.

 ## The New & the Old
 API Blueprint builds upon the legacy of the original API Blueprint format.
-It remains the perfect lightweight form for capturing ideas about your new API while delivering robustness, readability, scaleability, and DRY-ness.
+It remains the perfect lightweight form for capturing ideas about your new API while delivering robustness, readability, scaleability and DRY-ness.

-It's new [parser](https://github.com/apiaryio/snowcrash) takes care of helping you throughout the API design process giving your reasonable explanations instead of just the infamous `"Me explode"` message should a syntax problem occur.
+Its new [parser](https://github.com/apiaryio/snowcrash) takes care of helping you throughout the API design process giving your reasonable explanations instead of just the infamous `"Me explode"` message should a syntax problem occur.

 ## Completely Open
 Both the API Blueprint and its reference parser are completely open sourced.
 You can, and I hope you will, influence its future in its [Milestones](https://github.com/apiaryio/api-blueprint/issues/milestones).